 Once you begin south on the trail, you will see “Patriot’s Path” trail blazes (markers) on the trees.
 They are blue and white in color.
 Continue to walking south for about 1.5 miles and you will come across a fork in the trail.

 You’ll want to continue to the right on the green trail.
 Shortly after that you will come to a 4-way trail intersection.
 The orange trail leads down the hill to the right closer to the river or you can continue straight across on the green trail.

-If you feel that you want to simply go home after seeing the rock ruins, you can turn around and go back the way you came.
+If you want to go home after seeing the rock ruins, you can turn around and return the way you came.
 Or you can continue on the path and extend your hike to over 6 miles.
 It would be wise to know your plan ahead of time to accommodate for daylight, water, and snacks.

 Be sure to tag us on Instagram and use the #NJspots hashtag!Â Find your favorite NJspots and places to visit, photograph, and explore through our Waterfalls & Lookout Spots Map.